 Through the workforce development programs that are part of this initiative, EBDI also seeks to assist the residents living in the project area in both connecting with new employment opportunities and connecting with meaningful, life-long careers.

-However, the goals of EBDI’s Economic Opportunity Initiative also extend beyond the inclusion of these targeted businesses.
+However, the goals of EBDI’s Economic Inclusion initiative also extend beyond the inclusion of these targeted businesses.
 The initiative strives to think to the future by also providing professional development and capacity building opportunities for these businesses.
 It also seeks to build the capacity of individual residents, through workforce training and bridge employment programs that prepare participants to join and excel in the life sciences, construction, healthcare and other workforces.
-Future goals for the Economic Opportunity Initiative include:
+Future goals for the Economic Inclusion initiative include:

 Monitoring & Compliance

-EBDI manifests a true commitment to the ongoing success of its Economic Opportunity Initiative through a sustained emphasis on ensuring progressive inclusion policies and contractual requirements, timely monitoring, accurate reporting, and ongoing compliance of program activities.
-The initiative’s performance is regularly monitored by a Third-Party Monitor made up of Diversity Professionals Network (DPN) and Sage Policy Group.
-Through its inclusion efforts and monitoring process, EBDI seeks to maximize the ability for local minority and women owned companies as well as local workers to access the business and job opportunities stemming from the redevelopment activities.
+EBDI manifests a true commitment to the ongoing success of its Economic Inclusion initiative through a sustained emphasis on ensuring progressive inclusion policies and contractual requirements, timely monitoring, accurate reporting, and ongoing compliance of program activities.
+The initiative’s performance is regularly monitored by a third-party monitoring team made up of The Nelson Ideology Group (TNIG) and Sage Policy Group.
+Through its inclusion efforts and monitoring process, EBDI seeks to maximize the ability for local-, minority-, and women-owned companies as well as local workers to access the business and job opportunities stemming from the redevelopment activities.

 Click here to read about our Economic Inclusion and Procurement Policy.